gergoradeczki/express-template/README.md

 This is a template repository for creating express applications.
 It uses pre defined node modules to help speed up production.

+## TODO before starting

+- Edit `/config/db.js` to create a custom name for your database.
+- Edit `/README.md` so it would reflect your project

 ## Getting started

 ### Install node modules: